The Running Program

 The most important component to sensible and safe training is not pushing too hard too soon.
 In running, that’s finding the right pace.
 In order to find the right pace for you, we conduct a Pace Finder run at the start of the season.
 The Pace Finder run is not a race.
 Rather, it is easygoing run or walk (or both) at a pace that is comfortable enough for you to carry on a conversation throughout the run or walk.

-As you complete your run or walk – anywhere from one to two miles, you record your time and heart rate.
-Your time determines your pace group, which we assign as color groups – Blue, Green, Gold or Red.
+As you complete your walk – anywhere from one to two miles, Sacfit coaches record your time and a few vitals like your pulse.
+From that, we calculate your pace group, which we assign as color groups – Blue, Green, Gold, or Red.
 And from there the fun begins…